- Explain how plants and other photoautotrophs create biomass mostly from carbon dioxide in the air.

 - net: 3 CO2 fixed to make 1 molecule of G3P, consuming 6 NADPH and 9 ATP

 - 2 molecules of G3P combine to make 1 molecule of glucose

 The products of the Calvin cycle are exported from the chloroplast to provide energy for cellular respiration, and organic carbon for biosynthetic pathways to construct all the building blocks for cellular molecules.

-Dr. Choi’s 35-min screencast of the Calvin cycle and C4 photosynthesis (includes shorter segments excerpted above)
+If you’d like more information, below is Dr. Choi’s 35-min screencast of the Calvin cycle and C4 photosynthesis (this video includes shorter segments excerpted above)